-Many, many women don’t realize and don’t know they have a choice, which reduces their options OR may result in them receiving the wrong surgery for them.
-I have met women who didn’t even get ANY option and have just ended up with a mastectomy.
+Many, many women don’t realize and don’t know they have a choice, which reduces their options OR may result in them deciding on wrong surgery for them.
+I have met women who didn’t get ANY option and have just ended up with a mastectomy.
 I have also met women who’ve had poor surgery.
-11 years on the situation is changing but people still need the correct information.
-Reports like this New Breasts Not Offered After Most Cancer Ops back in 2011 stating the exact same figures on reconstruction – only one in ten women are offered reconstruction surgery – 5 years later nothing had changed.
+13 years on the situation is changing for the better but people still need correct information.
+Reports like this New Breasts Not Offered After Most Cancer Ops back in 2011 stating the exact same figures on reconstruction – only one in ten women are offered reconstruction surgery.
+When I created my website 5 years later nothing had changed.
 Has it changed now?
-Its hard to get information on surgeons and specialists who perform the various reconstructions.
+It’s hard to get information on surgeons and specialists who perform the various reconstructions.

 Another area where I want to make a difference is when I specifically wanted to ‘view’ photos of other womens’ reconstruction surgeries, the leaflets say from Breast Cancer Care, even though fantastic and informative, I wanted to see what it would realistically look like.
 This was where there is a distinct lack of visual information.
 Yes, some of the Breast Care Nurses sometimes get a volunteer patient to meet at hospital to show off their successful reconstruction etc but it takes time and effort.
 This lack of ‘to hand’ information stops you from making decisions and making them quickly… massively important decisions – decisions that can affect you for the rest of your life.
 Decisions that can help you in your recovery after being diagnosed with cancer.
 Decisions for some, that can make you feel better about yourself after surgery.
 Decisions that can also have a negative effect and some patients have long term side effects.
 It’s not an easy decision.

 My vision is that I want photographs of reconstructions available to any patient so that they are able to make an informed choice – quickly.
 Women who have been through this procedure know how important something like this is.
-I have myself shown many women my reconstructed breast.
+I have shown many women my reconstructed breast.
 If it helps someone to make the right decision for them then that can only be a good thing.

 You are buying a new car… you wouldn’t buy a new car without a test drive, or looking at it or reading up on it or getting recommendations about it.
 This is SO much more important that a car.
 You need to know that it’s right for you.
 It would be fantastic if I can get at least one woman, who’s had breast cancer reconstruction surgery, from every hospital up and down the country, to post a photo of their breast reconstruction on my web site.
 You take a photo and email this with basic details of the Consultant/surgeon, which hospital etc so I can upload this onto a secure app on my site.
 The patient or user can then look in the privacy of their home on the secure login site.
-ABCD BRA – Breast Reconstruction Advisor will give true and genuine pictures provided by patients.
+ABCD – Breast Reconstruction Advisor will give genuine pictures provided by patients.
 I am sure this will help many women making this tough decision at the most upsetting and crucial time of their life.